johnwcowan/r7rs-spec/spec/r7rs.md

-One distinguishing feature of Scheme is that continuations, which in most other languages only operate behind the scenes, also have "first-class" status.
+One distinguishing feature of Scheme is that continuations, which in most other languages only operate behind the scenes, also have “first-class” status.
 Continuations are useful for implementing a wide variety of advanced control constructs, including non-local exits, backtracking, and coroutines.
 See section [\[continuations\]](#continuations).